top of page

 Many employers sponsor matching gift programs and will match any charitable contributions made by their employees and retirees.
 The impact of your gift may be doubled or possibly tripled!
 Matching Gifts Many employers provide matching gift programs that can match charitable contributions made by their employees and retirees.
 The impact of your gift may be doubled or even tripled!
 Your employer's matching gift will support the same fund as your matched gift.
 To find out if your company has a matching gift policy, and what their requirements are, please enter your employer's name below .
 More Information For more information about matching gifts, please call 888.448.1544 or 541.302.0300 .

-• Gifts of Real Estate | UO Foundation
+• Endowed Gifts | UO Foundation

 • News | UO Foundation